NLx Frequently Asked Questions

 This no cost service brings job seekers directly to the original job posting, and maintains employers' branding.
 The NLx also assists federal contractors, focused on recruiting veterans, to quickly and efficiently find qualified candidates.

 The NLx accelerates job seekers' connections to real opportunities from vetted employers, while refreshing job postings daily and ensuring no duplicates.
 This greatly reduces fear of scams and frustrations with dead links.

 Q: How does the NLx validate employers so I know I'm looking at real jobs at real companies?

 A: The NLx collects jobs directly from the original source.
-This could be from a company's corporate website, the state workforce agency job bank, or from a federal partner's website.
-The NLx takes validation seriously to ensure only real jobs from verified employers are made available and only goes to original sources for content, thus keeping the content unduplicated.
-Employers are validated and approved in three ways:
+This could be a company's corporate website, the state workforce agency job bank, or from a federal partner's website.
+The NLx takes validation seriously to ensure only real jobs from verified employers are made available Employers are vetted and approved in three ways:

 - State Workforce Agency (or American Job Center) staff validate employers before their jobs are entered into a state's job bank.
 These jobs are automatically fed into the NLx universe of jobs.

 - DirectEmployers will validate an employer when a request for indexing is received, and Jobs are then indexed also known as pulled,scraped, or spidered only from the company's corporate website.
 A Federal Employer Identification Number (FEIN) is required when an employer indexing request is submitted and is checked for validity.

 - Federal jobs from usajobs.gov are validated through the federal government.